Max Levchin

-Maksymilian Rafailovych "Max" Levchin (Note: Максиміліан Рафаїлович Левчин) (born July 11, 1975) is a software engineer and businessman who was born in Ukraine.
-In 1998, he co-founded the company that eventually became PayPal.
-Levchin made contributions to PayPal's anti-fraud efforts and was the co-creator of the Gausebeck-Levchin test, one of the first commercial implementations of a CAPTCHA challenge response human test.
+Maksymilian Rafailovych "Max" Levchin (Note: Максиміліан Рафаїлович Левчин) (born July 11, 1975) is a Ukrainian-American software engineer and entrepreneur who is the co-founder and CEO of Affirm, a buy now, pay later financial services company, and co-founded PayPal as Confinity in 1998, leading the company as chief technology officer before its acquisition by eBay in 2002.

-He founded or co-founded the companies Slide.com, HVF, and Affirm.
-He was an early investor in Yelp and was their largest shareholder in 2012.
-He left a leadership role in Yelp in 2015.
+At PayPal, Levchin made contributions to PayPal's anti-fraud efforts and was the co-creator of the Gausebeck-Levchin test, one of the first commercial implementations of a CAPTCHA challenge response human test.

 Levchin was a producer for the movie Thank You for Smoking.

 Early life and education

 Born in Kyiv, then part of the Ukrainian SSR, to a Ukrainian-Jewish family, Levchin moved to the United States and settled in Chicago in 1991.
 In an interview with Emily Chang of Bloomberg, Levchin discussed his overcoming adversity as a child.
 He had respiratory problems and doctors doubted his chance of living.
 With guidance from his grandmother and his parents he took up the clarinet to expand his lung capacity.
 He attended Mather High School, and then the University of Illinois at Urbana-Champaign, where he earned a bachelor's degree in computer science in 1997.